ekochmar/ekochmar.github.io/aied-course.md

 <a name="week7"></a>
-# Week 7: Semantics and meaning representation
+# Week 7: Human-computer interaction and real-life applications

 All approaches discussed so far essentially used words as symbols devoid of any particular meaning.
 While it is true that the algorithms you have been looking into did not need to know what a word means to use it as an informative feature in a particular task (e.g., a spam filter does not actually need to understand what the word *lottery* means to associate it with the spam class), it is a simplistic view of language, and word meaning plays a central role in more challenging, natural language understanding and reasoning tasks.